redhousestudio/redhousestudio.github.io/_projects/project1907-Marlies.md

   - img: project1907-image05-thumb.png
 ---

+Marlies is a "classical-meets-minimal" composer and pianist that has worked on various projects.
+She composed for theater and cabaret and performed her music together with the [Metropole Orchestra](https://www.mo.nl/) and [Andre Heuvelman](https://marliesdumosch.com/enchantement/).

+She [crowdfunded](https://www.voordekunst.nl/projecten/8502-marlies-du-mosch-tale-of-a-city-1) the making of her first solo album.
+Fourteen compositions inspired by the silence that you can sometimes find in the middle of the bustle of a big city.
-Marlies is a "classical-meets-minimal" composer/piannist and working with her was a wonderful experience.
-She crowdfunded the making of her first solo album.
-The composition of Marlies create a new world of her own, mingling space and thoughts of your mind with her musical patterns.
+The composition of Marlies create a new world, mingling space and thoughts of your mind with her unique musical patterns.

+Together we carefully prepared the recordings by practicing the performances in great detail.
+We created a strong bond that lasts till this day.
+Recorded on the Steinway grand piano in the beautiful [Wisseloord Studio 1](https://www.wisseloord.org/studios/studio-1/) Marlies proved to be a one take wonder.

 <iframe src="https://open.spotify.com/embed/album/1TaVqHdSDXsdUQ7BBF99YV" width="100%" height="300" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>